lucamathias/basecv/README.md

-# basecr
+# basecv

-TODO: Write a description here
+This is a small and simple command line tool to convert numbers between bases.

 ## Installation